Grain-Free Dog Food Quick Picks

 Features: CRAVE Grain-Free with Protein from Lamb & Venison is a “meat and potatoes” recipe that contains several different animal-based ingredients, including deboned lamb, chicken meal, lamb meal, chicken fat, and venison meal.
 Chickpeas, split peas, and potatoes provide the bulk of the carbohydrate content.

-CRAVE doesn’t include many unnecessary ingredients in the rest of the recipe, aside from a few natural preservatives (like citric acid) and vitamin or mineral supplements.
+CRAVE doesn’t include many unnecessary ingredients in the rest of the grain-free recipe, aside from a few natural preservatives (like citric acid) and vitamin or mineral supplements.
 It is made without any artificial flavors, colors, or preservatives.

 First 5 Ingredients: